 This is a great activity.
 Students start off as ‘eggs’ and then have to find other eggs to play rock paper scissors against.
 They move around as eggs once they win a match to advance up to ‘chicken’ level.
 Chickens have to say “cluck-cluck” and find other chickens to play against.
 After winning a match on that level, they become ‘dinosaurs’ and have to move around like dinosaurs until they find another dinosaur to ‘fight’ against.
 They then progress to become ‘monkeys’ and have to move around like monkeys until they find another monkey to fight against to become ‘humans’.

-The winner is the first human to win against another human and becomes the ultimate champion.
-When players lose a game of rock scissor paper, they do not devolve, except when a human loses to the champion and turns into an egg again.
+The winner is the first ‘human’ to win against another ‘human’ becomes the ultimate champion.
+When players lose a game of rock scissor paper, they do not devolve, unless a ‘human’ loses to the champion and turns into an ‘egg’ again.

 Ask the students to stand in a circle, they then have to take the hand of someone not directly to their right and not directly to their left.
 While holding hands, they now have to untangle the knot without letting go of their hands.
 They may release their grips a little bit to make it easier to move around.